interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 ## Simplified Error Handling

-If you want error handling for all commands, you can override `Client` and define your own.
+If you want error handling for all commands, you can override the default error listener and define your own.
 Any error from interactions will trigger `CommandError`.
 That includes context menus.

 In this example, we are logging the error and responding to the interaction if not done so yet: